Jake has a thriving practice in three core areas: civil litigation, public law and family law.

 He also advises and represents GP practices on issues ranging from breaches of confidence, contractual issues with NHS England and other regulatory disputes.
 He has represented practitioners in matters relating to a performers’ list, including a challenge to removal and conditions.
 He is able to offer legal advice on all aspects of their practice.

 Jake acts on behalf of clients in matrimonial financial litigation.
 He is well-versed in claims under TOLATA and the Matrimonial Causes Act 1925.
 He also represents parents in private children disputes, when there are, for example, allegations of violence, abuse or parental alienation.
+He has extensive experience of such proceedings in an Islamic context.

 Jake has a particular interest in international family law and has appeared in cases with jurisdictional issues involving cross-border abductions, human trafficking and forced marriage protections orders.
+He was awarded the Pegasus Scholarship to explore international surrogacy law in India in 2019.